samaa-hany/Interfacing/README.md

 # Embedded-C
-Simple projects of embedded systems
+Simple projects of embedded systems and communication protocols